3 familias: Plot

-Despite their abysmal differences, the Del Pedregal Barroso, the Mejorada Lezama and Barrio Bravo are three happy marriages, they love each other, they respect each other, they have everything; less the house of your dreams, since like many of the Mexicans: they yearn to have the ideal and own house.
-Bela Barroso (Ingrid Martz), after widowing, will have to face her new condition: "new poor", is waiting for a miracle that solves such a shameful situation and will remarry Gonzalo Adolfo Del Pedregal, a businessman newly arrived in the city and hiding a dark secret.
+Despite their abysmal differences, the Del Pedregal Barroso, the Mejorada Lezama and Barrio Bravo are three happy marriages, they love each other, and they respect each other, they have everything; less the house of your dreams, since like many Mexicans: they yearn to have the ideal and own house.
+Bela Barroso (Ingrid Martz), after widowing, will have to face her new condition: "new poor", she is waiting for a miracle that solves such a shameful situation and will remarry Gonzalo Adolfo Del Pedregal, a businessman newly arrived in the city and hiding a dark secret.
 While, at Marisa's insistence, Goyo Enhanced is more indebted than ever and on the brink of collapse.

-And finally, after giving a brief life of the rich, Chabela and Chacho Bravo must return "close" to the house of the mother-in-law.
+And finally, after giving a brief life of to the rich, Chabela and Chacho Bravo must return "close" to the house of the mother-in-law.
 Chayanne and Fer, sons of Chacho and Gonzalo Adolfo, respectively, who despite their differences, will star in an intense love story, impossible, of course, so they will try to separate them at all costs, generating a fun war between these families.